This website contains imagery which is only suitable for audiences 18+.

 Mandible

-The mandible, commonly known as the lower jaw, is the largest and strongest bone in the human face.
+The mandible, also known as the lower jaw, is the largest and strongest bone in the human face.
 It forms the lower part of the skull and connects to the skull at the temporomandibular joints, allowing for jaw movement.

 Maxilla